AdobeDocs/experience-manager-core-components.en/help/email/components/text.md

 * If you wish to do an exact match according to the case, select the option **Match Case** before starting the search.
 * Select **Replace all** to replace all occurrences of the text at once.

 If a match is found, it is highlighted and the search dialog is dimmed.
 Click the **Find** button again in the dimmed dialog to search for the next occurrence or select the **Replace** button to replace the highlighted, matched text.
-Note that the **Replace** button is only active once a match is made.
+The **Replace** button is only active once a match is made.

 The find and replace dialog becomes transparent when find is clicked and becomes opaque when replace is clicked.
 This allows the author to review the text that the author will replace.